Abingdon Health

-Abingdon Health is a British manufacturer of lateral flow assay diagnostic tests, sometimes called rapid tests, lateral flow immunoassays (LFIA), lateral flow tests (LFT) or quick tests.
+Abingdon Health is a leading international developer, manufacturer and distributor of lateral flow assay diagnostic tests, sometimes called rapid tests, lateral flow immunoassays (LFIA), lateral flow tests (LFT) or quick tests.
 Since its formation in 2008, Abingdon Health has developed and manufactured lateral flow rapid tests across multiple industries.
-Headquartered in York UK, with an additional site in Doncaster UK, the company offers lateral flow product research and development, regulatory support, technical transfer and manufacturing services to a number of customers as well as developing its own range of tests.
+Headquartered in York, with sites in Doncaster and Madison, USA.

 History

-2008:Founded by Dr Chris Hand and Chris Yates.
+2008: Founded by Dr Chris Hand and Chris Yates.

-2012: Acquisition of major stake in Forsite Diagnostics Ltd (Forsite); a spin-out from the UK government’s Food and Environment Research Agency (now known as Animal and Plant Health Agency).
+2012: Acquisition of major stake in Forsite Diagnostics Ltd (Forsite); a spin-out from the UK government's Food and Environment Research Agency (now known as Animal and Plant Health Agency).